SmartTokenLabs/token-negotiator/README.md

 ### Active Negotiation of tokens

 This approach embeds a html element UI widget into the web page.
-The end user can then select which collections they wish for the end website to learn.
-When tokens are provided they can be used to extend utilities during the web experience (e.g. provide offers, open doors that other users cannot see, allow extra characters into a game based on the ownership of an NFT).
+The end user can then select which collections they wish for the website to learn.

 To start, first include the following html element into your page, this is where the token negotiator overlay widget will be embeded into the page.